In what month do we vote for President?

 When Is the Inauguration?

-More precisely, the transfer of power is stated as occurring at noon, which means even if they are sworn in at 11:58, there are two minutes where it isn’t completely official.
+The transfer of power occurs at noon, which means even if they are sworn in at 11:58, there are two minutes where it isn’t official.
 This also means that the President-Elect can be president at noon on a Sunday but take office publicly a day later.

 Why Did the Inauguration Date Change?